sesam-community/httpendpoint-entities-viewer/README.md

 # Http endpoint entities viewer
 Microservice to expose the json output from an http endpoint pipe.

+WARNING: BE SURE THAT YOU KNOW WHAT YOU ARE DOING IF USING THIS MICROSERVICE.

 [![Build Status](https://travis-ci.org/sesam-community/httpendpoint-entities-viewer.svg?branch=master)](https://travis-ci.org/sesam-community/httpendpoint-entities-viewer)

 system setup